Joint Optimization of DNN Model Caching and Request Routing in Mobile Edge Computing: System model and problem formulation

 \q{In the offline scenario where user requests can be predicted in advance, the purpose is to} jointly decide on model caching and request routing variables in a multi-edge collaborative scenario to maximize the total inference precision of all user requests in each observation window, while the constraints associated with the decision variables are not violated.
 Let $p_h$ be the expected inference precision of the submodel $h$.
 The problem can be formulated as follows:

-where constraint (\ref{con.x}) ensures that each BS caches one submodel per model type; constraint (\ref{con.R}) limits the BS memory used by cached models; constraint (\ref{con.y}) restricts each user request to at most one BS; constraint (\ref{con.T}) keeps the end-to-end inference latency within user tolerance; and constraint (\ref{con.Tdep}) requires the DNN models to be cached before executing user requests at BSs.
+where constraint (\ref{con.x}) ensures that each BS caches one submodel per model type; constraint (\ref{con.R}) bounds the memory usage; constraint (\ref{con.y}) restricts each user request to at most one BS; constraint (\ref{con.T}) keeps the end-to-end inference latency within user tolerance; and constraint (\ref{con.Tdep}) requires the DNN models to be cached before executing user requests at BSs.
 For ease of reference, important notations are listed in Table~\ref{table:notation}.